Kee-Wang/euriqa-api/README.md

 Also the `numpy` version is `0.18.1`.

-### 3. Source the new virtual env and try to load the new qasm circuit and compare the unitaries
+### 3. Source the new virtual env and try to load the new qasm circuit and compare the probability histogram
-Comparing unitaries generated with newer version of qiskit and older version of qiskit can guaratee the circuits are identical.
+Comparing the probability histogram generated with your version of qiskit and older version (0.18.1) of qiskit to make sure they result in the same probability histogram.
-Depending on your qiksit version, you might use `abs(qiskit.quantum_info.Statevector(cq).data)**2` or `abs(qiskit.quantum_info.Statevector.from_instruction(cq))**2` for newer and older qiskit version repectively.